- Master's Degree Programs

 - Research project: Each student will work with a faculty mentor on a research project, culminating in a technical report reflecting what the student has learned

-Here are some examples of courses and grades that would qualify for an exemption:
+Here are some examples of courses and grades that would qualify:

 Bridge Program Timeline